Safeguarding and Child Protection Policy

 • This policy recognises vulnerable people as:

-Children up to the age of 16 and young people aged 16-18.
+o Children up to the age of 14 and young people aged 14-18.

 • This policy aims to:

-How EACA might work with vulnerable people: membership is open to those over 16 years of age.
-We run regular rehearsals for members and put on concerts for the general public.
-As such our involvement with vulnerable people might include, but is not limited to:
+General EACA Membership is open to those over 18 years of age.
+In exceptional circumstances membership may be offered to those over 16 year of age.
+The EACA runs weekly rehearsals for members and puts on concerts for the general public.
+Our involvement with vulnerable people might include, but is not limited to:

 • Audience members at public concerts.